-OCHA is responsible for bringing together humanitarian actors to ensure a coherent response to emergencies.
-The aim is to assist people when they most need relief or protection.
+OCHA is responsible for bringing together humanitarian actors to ensure a coherent response to emergencies, such as earthquakes, typhoons or conflict, and to assist affected people when they most need relief or protection.

-A key pillar of the OCHA mandate is to “coordinate effective and principled humanitarian action in partnership with national and international actors”.
-Humanitarian coordination seeks to improve the effectiveness of humanitarian response by ensuring greater predictability, accountability and partnership.
-OCHA is leading the international community's efforts to develop a better architecture for the humanitarian system, including strong in-country humanitarian leaders (Humanitarian Coordinators); representative and inclusive Humanitarian Country Teams; an effective and well-coordinated framework within which all humanitarian organizations can contribute systematically; and predictable funding tools.
+A key pillar of OCHA's mandate is to coordinate effective and principled humanitarian action in partnership with national and international actors.
+Humanitarian coordination seeks to improve the effectiveness of humanitarian response by ensuring greater predictability, accountability and partnerships.
+OCHA leads the international community's efforts to develop a better architecture for the humanitarian system, including strong in-country humanitarian leaders (Humanitarian Coordinators); representative and inclusive Humanitarian Country Teams; an effective and well-coordinated framework within which all humanitarian organizations can contribute systematically; and predictable funding tools.

 Working through its regional and country offices, OCHA deploys staff at short notice to emergencies.
 It also supports several surge-capacity mechanisms and networks that enable the broader humanitarian community to respond rapidly to disasters and conflicts.